-Peaceful Dragon (AnRyūJi) is a three-season, non-residential Zen home temple and Ancestral Memorial Zendo founded in remembrance of Shunryu Suzuki Roshi and his life in the United States.
+The temple of the Peaceful Dragon (AnRyūJi) at Two Streams Zen Farm is non-residential home temple founded in remembrance of Shunryu Suzuki Roshi.

-In a warm and intimate way, we offer Zazen, sittings, Sesshins, supervised solo retreats, community service practice and the opportunity to study and train face to face with a Zen teacher.
+In a warm and intimate way, we offer Sesshins, supervised solo retreats, community work practice and the opportunity to study and train face to face with a Zen teacher.

-The activities at the temple follow the cycles of the seasons as fundamental support for deepening our connection to the Earth; for embodying a commitment to Zazen as a way of life; for the continuous cultivation of service to all beings; and for the precious opportunity to experience the endless changing dance of stillness, movement and action.
+We follow and honor the cycles of the seasons as fundamental support for deepening our connection to the Earth; for embodying a commitment to Zazen as a way of life; for the continuous cultivation of service to all beings; and for the precious opportunity to experience the endless changing dance of stillness, movement and action.

 Ryūmon Hilda Baldoquín Sensei is a lineage holder and authorized teacher in the Sōtō Zen tradition of Shunryu Suzuki and co-founder, with her spouse Catherine Anraku Hondorp Sensei, of Two Streams Zen.